PocachipMind/CodingTest_practice/README.md

 # CodingTest
-This is an auto push repository for Baekjoon Online Judge created with [BaekjoonHub](https://github.com/BaekjoonHub/BaekjoonHub).
+This is a repository to store a list of coding test questions you've solved.

+Solved problems are automatically uploaded via [BaekjoonHub] https://github.com/BaekjoonHub/BaekjoonHub).